hyperupcall/blog/content/post/web development a year later.md

 For some background, I took this chemistry the summer before and used [Ptable](https://ptable.com) to look up information about each atomic element.
 Ptable, in a way, was already a periodic table web app, but it was created in the mid-to-late 2000s.
 So the periodic table was way too big for phones and way to small for regular-sized computer monitors.
 And for me personally, the UI (and UX) was disappointing.

-I extrapolated the UI from my pomodoro timer app and imagined how a similar-looking UI would function as a periodic table web app.
+I extrapolated the (final) UI from my pomodoro timer app and imagined how a similar-looking UI would function as a periodic table web app.
 That's when I imagined my gorgeous periodic table user interface.
 This vision singlehandedly gave me the motivation to work on the project, especially during the more difficult parts.

 I believed this new interface alone would cause people to use this hypothetical periodic table website.
 Since it would have mobile and tablet support.
 However, I wanted to differentiate my product further.
 I brainstormed a large list of potential features.

-After I figures out how my website should look, I began to research tools to build it.
+After I figured out how my website should look, I began to research tools to build it.

 That's when I started to die a bit inside.
 It's kind of hard to explain what it was like researching the JavaScript tooling ecosystem from the perspective of a beginner.
-Partly because I don't remember that much and partly because I'm no longer a beginner.
+Partly because I don't remember too much of it, and partly because I'm no longer a beginner.
 I looked up so many explanations on Babel, Webpack.
-Gulp, Grunt, Browserify, RequireJS, CommonJS, AMD, UMD, TypeScript, CoffeeScript, Sass, Less, PostCSS, Vue, React, Angular, Backbeone etc. I tried to understand stuff that I couldn't understand.
+Gulp, Grunt, Browserify, RequireJS, CommonJS, AMD, UMD, TypeScript, CoffeeScript, Sass, Less, PostCSS, Vue, React, Angular etc. I tried to understand stuff that I couldn't understand.
 Fundamentally, I didn't have the proper experience to completely understand it.

 Somehow, I choose the right tools.
 I chose VueJS as a JavaScript framework and styled my components with Sass.
 Down the road, I began to bundle my modules with Webpack (also using babel Babel to transpile my JS in the process).

 After I chose my tools, I realized that it would be difficult to set up all the tools at once.
-So I just linked to the Vue CDN and started working.
+So I just linked to the Vue CDN and started working an `index.html` file.

 I started on this periodic table app on May 13, starting with the VueJS CDN.
 What's great is that my text editor (Atom at the time) had plugins that compiled Sass to Css and showed a live website preview. :relieved:

 About a month later I kept on adding to that HTML file until it grew to a near 100 line monstrosity.
 Also, I was adding a bunch of `script` tags near the end (in addition to a `main.vue` file, which was really just a plain JS file).
 That was the time I decided to use Webpack.
-Plus, my school was basically finished so I had much more free time on my hands.
+Plus, my school was basically finished so I had much more free time on my hands (I knew it was going to be difficult).

 :weary: I think that was the most painful moment in my life, trying to use Webpack for the first time. :weary:
 [#NeverForget](https://webpack.js.org)